AaltoSciComp/python-debugging/features.rst

 Datatypes -- strongly and dynamically typed
 -------------------------------------------
- - Python is strongly, but dynamically typed language:
+ - Python is a strongly, but dynamically typed language:

-   - Strong: The type of a runtime object does not change automatically
+   - Strong: The type of a runtime object does not change automatically.
    - Dynamic: Runtime objects have a specific type instead of variables having a type.

-     - Since there are no types for variables, there is no way to force a specific type e.g. for a function argument.
+     - Since there are no types for variables, there is no way to force a specific type e.g. for a argument of a function.

  - Python feels like a weakly typed language, that is you can usually pass a variable to a function, and it (often) just works.
 This is achieved with duck-typing and sometimes with operator overloading